FoamScience/CodeDemoApp/README.md

 > One last note, this is still under developement; Please open an issue if you judge something
 > is wrong!

+## Adding your own snippets

+Code snippets are stored as YAML files under `code/` directory.
+Copy ``code/syntax/example.yml`` and start editing it.

+- Supported code languages are those of PrismJS
+``ls node_modules/prismjs/components/prism-*.js`` gives a list of such languages

+## Theming and syntax highlighting

+- The code theme is a combination of the selected PrismJS theme and `css/styles`
+- The default PrimJS theme is "VS"
+- With some overwrites in `css/styles`